 Facilitate conversations around positive peer relationships, including conflict resolution, social skills and life skills

-Adapt counselling techniques to meet the needs of a diverse school population
+Adapt counseling techniques to meet the needs of a diverse school population.

 Communicate and collaborate with teachers and learning specialists to advocate for student support and well-being

 Liaise and implement strategies recommended by external agencies and professional in the best interest of students

 Connect with parents to provide strategies with learning, behavioural, familial and social problems as requested by students

 Work collaboratively with Director of Counselling and Deputy Head to best support student needs

 Design and implement social skills, attention and behaviour support plans

 Maintain best practices around counselling files and confidentiality